-If the measures above do not work, you may also try these:
+If the above steps don't work, you may also try these.

 - Serve your child several small meals instead of 2 or 3 large ones.

-Call your doctor if any of the following occur during home treatment:
+Call a doctor if any of the following occur during self-care at home:

 - The belly feels hard or looks very swollen.

-- Symptoms become more severe or frequent.
+- Symptoms occur more often or are more severe.